zabbix/zabbix/src/go/plugins/mysql/README.md

 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30

-**Plugins.Mysql.KeepAlive** — Sets a time for waiting before unused connections will be closed.
+**Plugins.Mysql.KeepAlive** — The amount of time a connection can remain idle before it is closed.
 *Default value:* 300 sec.
 *Limits:* 60-900